Labels We Love – East Wind

 More Audiophile Records

-• One of the better sounding versions with all 7 tracks we’ve played, particularly on the first side
+• This is one of the better sounding versions with all 7 tracks we’ve played

-• This side one gives you the richness, clarity, presence and resolution few copies can touch, and side two is not far behind in all those areas
+• Both of these sides give you the richness, clarity, presence and resolution few copies can touch

 • This 33 RPM version features all seven of the original tracks – “C’est What” and “Corcovado” were omitted from the shorter 45 RPM pressing